Why Choose a Container Garden?

 - Try to avoid dark colored containers if your garden will be outdoors.
 They may be attractive, but they absorb a lot of heat from the sun and can dry out your soil and destroy beneficial microorganisms.

-How To Maintain a Container Garden
+How To Maintain an Attractive Container Garden

 - Be patient.
 It can be tempting to harvest as soon as you recognize a vegetable, but waiting a week or two may make a tremendous difference in your yield.

-An attractive vegetable container garden can be practical, beautiful and a fun way to grow vegetables indoors or with limited outdoor space.
+This type of garden can be practical, beautiful and a fun way to grow vegetables indoors or with limited outdoor space.
 So long as you are patient, attentive and use SoHum Living Soils® as your growing medium, the possibilities are limited only by your imagination.